 How I Optimized Pinterest

 Pinterest is a fantastic search engine and is very visual.
 Learning what types of pins work best and how to optimize your profile will drastically improve the interaction on your pins.
 I learned all kinds of tips and tricks to optimize my Pinterest account when I took Addi Ganley’s course called Pinaffiliate Masterclass.

-Optimizing your Pinnable Images
+Optimizing your Pinnable Image

 - Vertical pins do best on Pinterest.
 Other shapes/sizes do better on other social media.
 Sure, you can pin a square image, or even *shudder* a horizontal rectangle, but it won’t do as well.
 Vertical images show up best on a mobile phone, and that’s why they work so well on Pinterest.
 Design sites like Canva even have the perfect size image for Pinterest that you can start with when creating your designs.